 This is the best way to cut wood without splintering and it is so incredibly easy!

-I used this trick awhile back when we were installing white laminate counter tops (yet another project that I haven’t posted here yet…ugh.)
+I used this trick awhile back when we were installing white laminate counter tops on the built in we created from Ikea cabinets and shelves.
 So when we had to cut this really thin (5mm) underlayment I knew just what to do.

 This is the best way to cut wood without it splintering…and it won’t take you but an extra 10 seconds.